Falkor/g5ktools/README.md

 * `g5k-sync-home`: a synchonization script based on `rsync` that permit to easily backup/restore part or all your homedir data between the different sites of [Grid5000](http//www.grid5000.fr).

+ Note that this assumes you are able to connect by SSH between each site.
+You can easily achieve that by generating an SSH keypair:

+ 		(yoursite)$> ssh-keygen -t dsa
+		(yoursite)$> cat ~/.ssh/id_dsa.pub >> ~/.ssh/authorized_keys

+ Once you have synchronize the `~/.ssh/` directory between the sites, you're ready to use this script.

 Now comes the detailed description of the proposed tools.

 ## g5k-sync-home